Cobra Mansa: Grupo Capoeira Angola Pelorinho

+Life in the United States

-On invitation from the Aussar Auset Society, Cobrinha moved to the United States and opened a school in Washington DC around 1994, which was solely dedicated to the teaching of Capoeira Angola.
+Around 1994, on invitation from the Ausar Auset Society, Cobrinha moved to the United States and opened a school in Washington, D.C., which was solely dedicated to the teaching of Capoeira Angola.
 He later became an adjunct professor at George Washington University, and then eventually president of the newly formed FICA.

+Return to Bahia

-In 2004 he left the United States to make his home in Bahia, Salvador, Brazil to create the Kilombo Tenondé.
+In 2004, he left the United States to make his home in Bahia, Salvador, Brazil to create the Kilombo Tenondé.
 This organization is currently split over two sites, one in Valença, Bahia.
-Quilombo Tenondé provides space for Capoeira and permacultura (permaculture - organic farming).
+Quilombo Tenondé provides space for capoeira and permacultura (organic farming).
 The other site is a cultural center at Coutos in the suburb of Salvador.

-His Style

-Cobra Mansa's nicknames (Cobra Mansa meaning "tame snake" and Cobrinha translating to "little cobra" in Portuguese) are apt descriptions derived from Cobra Mansa's graceful and deceptive style of play.
-His ability to transform situations through the use of innovative and acrobatic solutions has made him arguably the most influential Angoleiro (practitioner of Capoeira Angola) of his generation.
-Never one to avoid the complexity of Capoeira Regional, he has traveled in many non-Angolan circles and done a great deal to help mend old disagreements between the two.
-His Capoeira continues to be respected and admired through both the Capoeira Angola and Capoeira Regional communities.
-He remains an inspiration to many younger Capoeiristas.

-Mestre Cobrinha is well known as a mestre of Capoeira Angola.
-He is well respected for his deep knowledge and scholarship of the historical and cultural underpinnings of Capoeira Angola, as well as for his dynamic and aggressive style of play in the roda.
+Trip to Africa

-He recently completed a journey to the west-central region of Africa to search for the African roots of Capoeira.
-He spent time in Angola and Mozambique learning about the "N'golo (Zebra dance)" and other local African cultural traditions that have been attributed in the past as contributing to the development of Capoeira.
+In the 2010s, completed a journey to the west-central region of Africa to search for the African roots of capoeira.
+He spent time in Angola and Mozambique learning about the n'golo martial art and other local African cultural traditions that contributed to the development of capoeira.
 He also conducted a workshop in South Africa where he shared his knowledge and experiences.